 But the thing is soda bread is SO EASY to make without buttermilk…and do you know what?
 It tastes exactly the same!
 (I used to taste wine for a living, so believe me I would notice if it tasted different…and it doesn’t!!)

 So how do I make soda bread without buttermilk?
 Simple!
-Substitute buttermilk with the same quantity of a fairly neutral tasting dairy free milk (I like to use oat milk – my current fave brand is Oatly) and add a tablespoon of something acidic – I like to use apple cider vinegar, but lemon juice or white wine vinegar work brilliantly too.
+Substitute buttermilk with a fairly neutral tasting dairy free milk (I like to use oat milk – my current fave brand is Oatly) and add a tablespoon of something acidic – I like to use apple cider vinegar, but lemon juice or white wine vinegar work brilliantly too.
 Don’t worry – your bread won’t take of vinegar…but the acidic element will react with the baking soda and make the bread rise.

 If you don’t need this to be vegan or dairy free, you can of course just use normal cow’s milk…but you will still need that tablespoon of vinegar or lemon juice.